mshenfield/pick-and-grin/README.md

 ## Difficulties
  ```
-600 - warehouse
+600 - base cost for picking
 1800 - multiple warehouses
-60 - room to room
+60 - move from a room to another room
-300 - shelf 3 (tow motor)
+300 - picking from shelf 3 (tow motor)
-600 - shelf 4 (tow motor and closes bay with cones)
+600 - picking from shelf 4 (tow motor and closes bay with cones)
-30 - each small bin
+30 - moving to each small bin
-120 - each large bin
+120 - moving to each large bin
 ```

 ## Challenge #1